 "Oscar J. Pope Elementary School has support from the staff, parents, and the community.
 Our students are successful and actively engaged in active, purposeful, hands on activities.
 Our teachers are enthusiastic and all classrooms present a warm and inviting atmosphere where the love of reading and writing is consistently encouraged.
 Learning experiences that involve critical thinking and problem solving are evident.
 Technology is used to help students access knowledge and to practice the skills necessary for success in the workforce.
 Our campus provides a safe and orderly environment for all.
 All students demonstrate respect for school rules.
 Staff members and transportation staff reinforce those rules in a positive manner."

 Oscar J. Pope Elementary School is proud to be a federally funded Title One school located in the Eaton Park suburb of the greater Lakeland metropolitan community.
-Built on a previous air field in 1965, Oscar J. Pope Elementary School has provided excellence in education to all students for forty eight years.
+Built on a previous air field in 1965, Oscar J. Pope Elementary School has provided excellence in education to all students for forty nine years.
 Oscar J. Pope Elementary School prides itself on being a neighborhood school that services students in grades Pre-Kindergarten through Fifth with an approximate enrollment of 485 students.

 From its beginning, Oscar J. Pope Elementary School has provided education to students in both regular and exceptional education programs.
 Currently, Oscar J. Pope Elementary School provides exceptional education services in exceptionalities including but not limited to orthopedically impaired, physically impaired, developmentally delayed, deaf/hard of hearing, emotional/behavioral disorders, occupational therapy, physical therapy, and students included in the Autism spectrum.